 - Map the Connections’ fields to the fields in your form.

 This field must be a hidden field.
-The “Field Label” is not important and can be named anything which will help you identify the field.
+The “Field Label” is not essential and can be named anything which will help you identify the field.

 To allow the user to choose their own entry visibility add a “Radio Buttons” field to your Gravity Form.
-Configure the form field, give it a “Field Label” and “Description” of your choosing.
-Add three choices, the “Label” of these choices are not important.
+Configure the form field, and give it a “Field Label” and “Description” of your choosing.
+Add three choices, the “Label” of these choices is unimportant.
 You may set them to anything you wish to help convey to the user what they are selecting.
 You must check the “show values” checkbox above the choices and set the values to

 unlisted respectively as shown in the screenshot.
-It is recommend that you set this field to be required.
-If you choose not to make it a required field then you must choose a default choice.
+It is recommended that you set this field to be required.
+If you choose not to make it a required field, then you must choose a default choice.

-Below are a couple demo forms which you can import into Gravity Forms showing how to setup the form fields to allow a user to choose their entry visibility and set a default visibility.
+Below are a couple of demo forms that you can import into Gravity Forms showing how to set up the form fields to allow a user to choose their entry visibility and set the default visibility.
 These are very basic forms only, using the absolute minimum fields required to demonstrate how set the entry visibility.
 Use the Gravity Forms Import tool to import the demo forms.
-After you import the demo form, you will need to setup the Connections Feed for the imported form.
+After you import the demo form, you will need to set up the Connections Feed for the imported form.

 If you do not wish to allow the user to choose their entry visibility, add a “Hidden” field and set the “Default Value” option under the “Advanced” tab in the field settings to either

 To allow the user to choose the entry type add a “Radio Buttons” field to your Gravity Form.
-Configure the form field, give it a “Field Label” and “Description” of your choosing.
-Add two choices, the “Label” of these choices are not important.
+Configure the form field, and give it a “Field Label” and “Description” of your choosing.
+Add two choices, the “Label” of these choices is unimportant.
 You may set them to anything you wish to help convey to the user what they are selecting.
 You must check the “show values” checkbox above the choices and set the values to

 organization respectively as shown in the screenshot.
-It is recommend that you set this field to be required.
-If you choose not to make it a required field then you must choose a default choice.
+It is recommended that you set this field to be required.
+If you choose not to make it a required field, then you must choose a default choice.

 organizationto set the entry type to organization.